cayang/2020-msia423-yang/README.md

 - Understand the features driving the number reviews per month (used as a proxy for measuring booking activity and overall user engagement) for a particular listing.
 - Predict the number of reviews per month a listing will receive, based on features pertaining to its host, accommodation, and booking process.
 A variety of regression models will be tried and evaluated for predictive performance in order to select the most optimal model.

 This serves a twofold purpose for guests and hosts.
-For guests, more reviews would generate greater user interaction with the platform and can inform future prospective guests' boooking decisions.
+For guests, more reviews would generate greater user interaction with the platform and can inform future prospective guests' booking decisions.
 This will lead to the acquisition of new users and increase bookings within existing user base.
 For hosts, providing insight into attributes driving increased reviews (and bookings) will help lead to growth in the number of hosts and listings on the Airbnb platform, as well as help optimize hospitality for existing listings.

 Data source: [Airbnb listing-level data](http://insideairbnb.com/get-the-data.html) for the Chicago area (updated every month)